 Circa 1950

-The land on which the Selinsgrove Speedway sits was formerly the 115-acre Allison-Davis farm.
-The Dauntless Hook and Ladder Fire Company of Selinsgrove purchased this farm in 1941 as a permanent home for it's annual carnival and night fair beginning in 1942.
+The land on which the Selinsgrove Speedway sits was formerly the 115-acre Allinson-Davis farm.
+The Dauntless Hook and Ladder Fire Company of Selinsgrove purchased this farm in 1941 as a permanent home for its annual carnival and night fair beginning in 1942.
 The property became managed by the Selinsgrove Fair Inc. in October 1947.

 Joie Chitwood at Selinsgrove in 1947